/

 Co-op: No

 Students at Rotman Commerce are just minutes away from Bay Street in downtown Toronto, offering opportunities to network and engage with some of Canada’s top business leaders and organizations.
-Students take a range of courses in first year and, by year two, they choose one of three specialist areas: management, finance and economics, or accounting.
-Students may choose to do a semester or summer abroad at one of 130 exchange partners.
+Students take a range of courses in first year and, by year two, choose one of three specialist areas: management, accounting or finance and economics.
+Students may choose to do a semester or summer abroad at one of 130 exchange partner institutions.

 University of British Columbia